Eligibility

 Selection Process

 Films are selected by the festival’s selection committee.
-MAFF selects approximately 50 films per year, divided into competition and side programs.
-Entrants will be notified of selection or rejection via FilmFreeway by August 1, 2026.
+MAFF selects approximately 50 films each year for the international competition and side programmes.

 MAFF is under no obligation to provide comments or feedback regarding the reasons for selecting or not selecting any film.